 And finally, don’t forget to make your meze spread even MORE Greek by serving it with some Greek spirits like tsipouro or ouzo.
 You usually drink these by sipping on them in a small shot glass!
 Just don’t forget to say OPA!!

-Here are my other Greek spread recipes you should serve with your meze platter:
+Greek spreads you should serve with your meze platter:

 The Ultimate Greek Meze Platter